Massachusetts: Demographics

 Massachusetts population density map.
 The centers of high-density settlement, from east to west, are Boston, Worcester, Springfield, and Pittsfield, respectively.

-At the 2020 U.S. census, Massachusetts had a population of over 7 million, a 7.4% increase since the 2010 United States census.
+At the 2020 U.S. census, Massachusetts had a population of over 7 million, a 7.4% increase since the previous census.
 As of 2015, Massachusetts was estimated to be the third-most densely populated U.S. state, with 871.0 people per square mile, behind New Jersey and Rhode Island.
 In 2014, Massachusetts had 1,011,811 foreign-born residents or 15% of the population.
 As of July 2024, the state's population was estimated to have grown to 7,136,171.

 Most Massachusetts residents live within the Boston metropolitan area, also known as Greater Boston, which includes Boston and its proximate surroundings but also extending to Greater Lowell and to Worcester.
 The Springfield metropolitan area, also known as Greater Springfield, is also a major center of population.
 Demographically, the center of population of Massachusetts is located in the town of Natick.

 Like the rest of the Northeastern United States, the population of Massachusetts has continued to grow in the late 20th and early 21st centuries.
 Massachusetts is the fastest-growing state in New England and the 25th fastest-growing state in the United States.
 Population growth has been driven primarily by the relatively high quality of life and a large higher education system.

 Foreign immigration is also a factor in the state's population growth, causing the state's population to continue to grow as of the 2010 census (particularly in Massachusetts gateway cities where costs of living are lower).
 Forty percent of foreign immigrants were from Central or South America, according to a 2005 Census Bureau study, with many of the remainder from Asia.
 Many residents who have settled in Greater Springfield claim Puerto Rican descent.
 Many areas of Massachusetts showed relatively stable population trends between 2000 and 2010.
 Exurban Boston and coastal areas grew the most rapidly, while Berkshire County in far Western Massachusetts and Barnstable County on Cape Cod were the only counties to lose population as of the 2010 census.
-In 2018, The top countries of origin for Massachusetts's immigrants were China, the Dominican Republic, Brazil, India and Haiti.
+In 2018, the top countries of origin for Massachusetts's immigrants were China, the Dominican Republic, Brazil, India and Haiti.

 By sex, 48.4% were male, and 51.6% were female in 2014.
 In terms of age, 79.2% were over 18 and 14.8% were over 65.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 15,507 homeless people in Massachusetts.